FactomProject/github-digest/README.md

 ```
 Here we specify Dec 2018.

-NOTE: that because of the way the data is pulled from github - this takes a while to load.
+NOTE: that because of the way the data is pulled from github - it can can take > 1 min for the javasript report to build.

 ## Development